The Outsider (2014 film): Plot

-An investigation of a dead daughter begins when a military contractor Lex Walker (Craig Fairbrass) arrives in Los Angeles and he finds the body is not his daughter's.
-Lex Walker, a British mercenary battling in Afghanistan who drops everything to hurry to Los Angeles when he is informed that his daughter Samantha, who he has not seen in many years, has been found dead.
-When he arrives at the morgue to identify the body, he is for some reason unsurprised to discover that it is not hers.
-So he begins a one-man investigation into her whereabouts, trailed by the suspicious detective (Jason Patric) assigned to the case.
+An investigation into a dead woman begins when a military contractor, Lex Walker (Craig Fairbrass), arrives in Los Angeles and finds the body is not his daughter Samantha's, whom he has not seen for many years.
+He begins a one-man investigation into her whereabouts, trailed by the suspicious detective (Jason Patric) assigned to the case.
 He soon makes his way to Samantha's boss, Karl Schuster (James Caan), the millionaire CEO of a high-tech company who offers sympathy but little help.
 It quickly becomes obvious that Schuster is hiding something, since he displays no hesitation about shooting one of his henchmen to death in his own office.
-Aided by a sexy barmaid (Shannon Elizabeth) enticed by his offer of a $10,000 finder's fee, the take-no-prisoners Lex sets out getting to the bottom of the mystery, beating up or shooting the myriad human obstacles who get in his way.
+Aided by a barmaid (Shannon Elizabeth), enticed by his offer of a $10,000 finder's fee, the take-no-prisoners Walker sets out to get to the bottom of the mystery, beating up or shooting the myriad human obstacles who get in his way.
 It all leads to his discovery of a massive identity-theft scheme engineered by Schuster about which Lex's very much alive daughter (Melissa Ordway) has the goods.